 As an alternative to a fraud alert, consumers have the right to place a "credit freeze" on a credit report, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
 The credit freeze is designed to prevent credit, loans, and services from being approved in a consumer's name without consent.
 However, consumers should be aware that using a credit freeze to take control over who gets access to the personal and financial information in their credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application they make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
 Pursuant to federal law, consumers cannot be charged to place or lift a credit freeze on their credit report.
-To request a credit freeze, individuals may need to provide some or all of the following information, depending on whether the request is made online, by phone, or by mail:
+To request a credit freeze, individuals may need to provide some or all of the following information:

 - 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
-Social Security number or copy of Social Security card; - 3.
-Date of birth; - 4.
+Social Security number; - 3.
+Date of birth: - 4.
 Addresses for the prior two to five years; - 5.
 Proof of current address, such as a current utility bill or telephone bill; - 6.
 A legible photocopy of a government-issued identification card (state driver's license or ID card, etc.); and - 7.
 A copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft if they are a victim of identity theft.